KoheiObata/koheiobata.github.io/index.md

 #### Short Biography
-I am a PhD candidate in the <a href="https://www.dm.sanken.osaka-u.ac.jp/">Sakurai Matsubata Lab</a> at the Department of Information Science and Technology of the <a href="https://www.osaka-u.ac.jp/en/">Osaka University</a>.
+I am a PhD candidate in the <a href="https://www.dm.sanken.osaka-u.ac.jp/">Sakurai & Matsubara Lab</a> at the Department of Information Science and Technology of the <a href="https://www.osaka-u.ac.jp/en/">Osaka University</a>.

 #### Educations